Table of Contents

 - Living organisms are made of various elements and compounds.

-- Elements in living organisms include carbon, hydrogen, and oxygen.
+- The elements present in living organisms include carbon, hydrogen, oxygen, nitrogen etc.

 - These elements are also found in non-living things like the earth’s crust.